On the orthogonality of zero-mean Gaussian measures: Sufficiently dense sampling: Introduction

 Theorem~\ref{thm1} allows us to easily deduce the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ when $D$ is chosen to be the entire $\Rd$.
 In particular, under the assumption of bounded spectral densities, Theorem~\ref{thm1} shows that if $f_{1}$ and $f_{2}$ differ on a set of positive Lebesgue measure, $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ must be orthogonal on $\sigma(\xi)$ (see for instance p.\ 95 in \cite{GaussianRandomProcesses}).
-Using the two-dimensional Hankel transform (\cite{Hankel}) we will give the analogue of Theorem~\ref{thm1} when $\xi$ is isotropic under $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ (Theorem~\ref{thm2}).
+Using the two-dimensional Hankel transform (\cite{Hankel}) we will give the analog of Theorem~\ref{thm1} when $\xi$ is isotropic under $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ (Theorem~\ref{thm2}).
 Recall that $\xi$ is isotropic under $\mathbb{P}_{\ell}$ if $k_{\ell}(x)$ is a function of $\lVert x \rVert$ only.
-In a next step, we aim to recover the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ when $D$ is dense in $\Rd$ (respectively $D_{+} \coloneqq \{\lVert x \rVert \colon x\in D\}$ is dense in $\Rplus$).
-Specifically, we will proof that if the covariance functions $c_{1}$ and $c_{2}$ are uniformly continuous on $\Rd \times \Rd$, the density of $D$ in $\Rd$ is enough to obtain orthogonal measures $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ (Theorem~\ref{thm3}) --- this under the assumption that $f_{1}$ and $f_{2}$ are positive, bounded and different on a set of positive Lebesgue measure.
+In a further step, we aim to recover the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ when $D$ is dense in $\Rd$ (respectively $D_{+} \coloneqq \{\lVert x \rVert \colon x\in D\}$ is dense in $\Rplus$).
+Specifically, we will prove that if the covariance functions $c_{1}$ and $c_{2}$ are uniformly continuous on $\Rd \times \Rd$, the density of $D$ in $\Rd$ is enough to obtain orthogonal measures $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ (Theorem~\ref{thm3}) --- this under the assumption that $f_{1}$ and $f_{2}$ are bounded and different on a set of positive Lebesgue measure.
 If $\xi$ is isotropic, we show that one arrives at the same conclusion if $D_{+}$ is dense in $\Rplus$ (Theorem~\ref{thm4}).
 The latter result allows us to easily deduce the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ when $\xi$ is sampled along a continuous and unbounded path which starts at zero.
 As an example, we will deduce the almost sure orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ when $\xi$ is sampled along a $d$-dimensional Brownian motion which starts at the origin (Example~\ref{exampleBM}).
-In terms of a final illustration, we will revisit the relationship between orthogonal families of Gaussian distributions and covariance parameter estimation (\cite{Bachoc}) and discuss conditions under which consistent estimators can be obtained (Theorem~\ref{consistency}).
+In particular, Theorems~\ref{thm3} and \ref{thm4} complement the results given in \cite{GaussianRandomProcesses} by deducing the orthogonality of two Gaussian measures based on a countable and unbounded collection of points sampled in $\Rd$.
+In terms of an illustration, we will revisit the relationship between orthogonal families of Gaussian distributions and covariance parameter estimation (\cite{Bachoc}) and discuss conditions under which consistent estimators can be obtained (Theorem~\ref{consistency}).